mhevyk/pure-js-quiz/README.md

 Records should follow these rules:
 - word must be unique
-- word can`t contain comma symbol
+- word can`t contain a comma symbol
-- translate can`t contain comma symbol
+- translation can`t contain a comma symbol
-- word and translate of single record should not be equal
+- word and translation of a single record should not be equal
-- translates of single record should not be equal
+- translations of a single record should not be equal

-If word appears multiple times, it`s translates will be added to existing record's translates
+If a word appears multiple times, it`s translations will be added to existing record's translations

 ### Import records

 We can add multiple records using text file.
 To import file correctly follow these steps:
 1. Select the group to which you want to add new words.
 If group doesn`t exist, create it.
-2. Select symbol, which separates word and translates in your file.
+2. Select symbol, which separates word and translations in your file.
 App supports separators `:`, `>` and `=`.
-3. Import text file, which has content, that corresponds following syntax:
+3. Import text file, which has a content, that corresponds the following syntax:
 ```
-word1 <separator> translate1, translate2, ...
+word1 <separator> translation1, translation2, ...
-word2 <separator> translate1
+word2 <separator> translation1
 ```

 Text file content should also correspond [adding record rules](#adding-record).
-Spaces between word, separator and translates doesn't matter.
+Spaces between word, separator and translations doesn't matter.
-We use a `<separator>` to separate word from translate and to separate records we need to write them from a new line.
+We use a `<separator>` to separate word from translation and to separate records we need to write them from a new line.

 Example of correct text file content with separator `>`:
 ```